Penske Racing

 • The winningest active American driver in the NTT INDYCAR SERIES

-• Ranked 13th on the NTT INDYCAR SERIES all-time wins list entering the 2024 season, tied with Team Penske legend, Rick Mears
+• Ranked 10th on the NTT INDYCAR SERIES all-time wins list entering the 2025 season, tied with former Team Penske drivers Helio Castroneves and Paul Tracy, as well as Dario Franchitti

 • Won the inaugural $1 million PeopleReady Force for Good Challenge in 2022